sailepradh/Meeting/Weekly Meetings/2017_JAN/Meeting_1.md

 * Tobias Everhorn tev@kth.se
 * Örjan Åkerborg orjan.akerborg@scilifelab.se>
 * Ayla De Paepe ayla.de.paepe@ki.se
-* Mona Hassan monahas@kth.se
 * Pontus Höjer phojer@kth.se

 #### Meeting Notes

-Aim
+##### Aim
- update on individual project
+ * Update on individual project
- Coridnate and collaborate between differnt projects at Complex trait genomics
+ * Coridnate and collaborate between differnt projects at Complex trait genomics

- Format
+##### Format
-  roughly 1 hour depending upon time and personels five minute each for all the partcipants and talk about own project More focus on discusssion of the participants on projects general idea is to listen and get involved
+  * Roughly 1 hour depending upon time and personels
+  * Five minute each for all the partcipants and talk about own project
+  * More focus on discusssion of the participants on projects
+  * General idea -->  listen and get involved

+##### Individual Updates
+  * Today we had general introduction on individual and projects we are involved on